israelg99/Spaman/README.md

 Spaman
 ======

-Spaman, is a Spammer created in Java.
+Spaman, it's a spammer created in Java.
 <br />
 <br />
 <b>How to use :</b><br />